schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 <details>
     <summary>Don't know where to get a logger?</summary>

 This project uses slf4j.
-So use <em>LoggerFactory</em> to get yourself a logger instance.
+So use `LoggerFactory` to get yourself a logger instance.
 </details>

 <details>
     <summary>Can't find a way to get the start task?</summary>

-The <em>doExecute</em> method provides a <em>Variables</em> instance.
+The `doExecute` method provides a <em>Variables</em> instance.
 Try it through this one.
 </details>

 <details>
     <summary>Don't know where to look for the identifier?</summary>

-    Take a look at the official <a href="https://www.hl7.org/fhir/R4/task.html">FHIR Task</a> resource, find elements that have a recipient and manoeuvre your way to those elements using the right getters.
+Take a look at the official [FHIR Task](https://www.hl7.org/fhir/R4/task.html) resource, find elements that have a recipient and manoeuvre your way to those elements using the right getters.
 Then test which of them has the correct value.
 </details>

 2. Register the `HelloDic` class as a prototype bean in the `TutorialConfig` class.